Metro Transformation Work: changes to train services

 - Sunday 8 November until 1025 - buses replace trains between Pontypridd and Radyr

-- Sunday 15 November – buses replace trains between Pontypridd and Radyr
+- Sunday 15 November until 1000 – buses replace trains between Pontypridd and Radyr

 Travel Advice FAQs